HelmyBlub/chatSim/tasks.md

 Tasks:
+- thinking about what to do next
+    - too many options
+    - nothing feels right as the next one
+    - very unsure about what feature is next

+---------------------------------------------------
+Tasks done today:
 - randomize jobs of citizen
     - currently all end up in building consturction

----------------------------------------------------
-Tasks done today:
 - very big map
     - make map very big
     - check why mushroom/tree spawn take so much time